 At the height of the cotton years, Tyrone became quite a large town, that supported eight stores, three doctors, a cotton gin, blacksmith shop, fertilizer Company, bank, schoolhouse, hotel, Masonic lodge, drug store, two churches, and a jailhouse.
 The jail must have been the center of activity, because the old records show that it was kept in use pretty much of the time, especially of Saturday night when the town Marshall received $1.00 extra above the $22.50 that he got for each arrest and conviction.
 The most common offensive was public drunkenness, with disorderly conducted a close second.
 One of the punishments for these offensives was to have the offender to clean out from under the outhouses of the town with only a bucket and shovel.
 This proved to be a deterrent.
 Tyrone as a town was officially incorporated on August 18, 1911, having been named “Tyrone” by the Birmingham and Atlantic Railroad when they lay tracks here on 1907.
 It was said that the land around here looked much like the land in the county of Tyrone in Ireland.
 The first mayor was Mr. E. E..
 Jackson, and the first councilmen were Mr. B. E..
 McElwaney, Mr. J.H.
 Knight, and W.D.
 Flowers.
 The first town marshal was T.R.
 Pepper.
 In 1907, a lot of land 50 feet by 195 feet sold in Tyrone for $1100.
 In1915, there were 42 taxpayers in the town limits.
 Electricity came here in the 1930′s, and telephones service in 1933, which? boasted of 5 telephones.
 In 1948, the paving of the streets was begun.
 The streetlights were put up in 1954, and the sidewalks paved in 1959.

 Over the years, Tyrone has had the influence of religion within its foundation, which accounts for the many churches that have sprung up.
-These churches are: Hopewell Methodist Church (founded in 1849) First Baptist Church (founded in 1912 with 15 members) Tabernacle Baptist (founded in 1968) Little Vine Missionary Baptist (a Negro founded in 1888 and also doubled as a school).
+These churches are: Hopewell Methodist Church (founded in 1849) First Baptist Church (founded in 1912 with 15 members) Tabernacle Baptist (founded in 1968) Little Vine Missionary Baptist (an African-American Church founded in 1888 that also doubled as a school).

 Some of the old schools of the area were: